-Kristin Gorton, a third-year M.Div. student at CTS, was placed this past summer at Wisconsin Faith Voices for Justice (WFVJ), where acy groups.
-I visited the website for the UCC's Justice and Witness Ainistries.
-Reading through the advocacy information, I stumbled cross a training program called Justice Leaders Engaging and Dehe next day, working in her role as a youth group leader at the Great akes Regional Youth Event, Gorton noticed that one of the breakout sessions offered for the youth focused on advocacy and issues of economic justice.
-"I attended the discussion only to find out that it was led by the Coordinator for Youth Ministry for the Wisconsin Con-ference, Lisa Hart.
+"As I worked on my research project for my field placement at WFVJ, gathering resources from a variety of faith based and secular advocacy groups, I visited the website for the UCC's Justice and Witness Ministries.
+Reading through the advocacy information, I stumbled across a training program called Justice Leaders Engaging and Developing.
+This was a course that I was not previously familiar with through the UCC," said Gorton.

+The next day, working in her role as a youth group leader at the Great Lakes Regional Youth Event, Gorton noticed that one of the breakout sessions offered for the youth focused on advocacy and issues of economic justice.
+"I attended the discussion only to find out that it was led by the Coordinator for Youth Ministry for the Wisconsin Conference, Lisa Hart.
 Lisa has been a wonderful resource for me over the course of the past year as I jumped fully into youth ministry," she said.
-Lisa is also a trained in Justice LED, Corton learned
+Lisa is also a trained in Justice LED, Gorton learned.